acrodrig/bind/README.md

 engines.
 As with all micro-benchmarks, take with a grain of salt, but at the very least be convinced that we are in the best tier.

+As the library progresses the merits of a virtual DOM (like React's) can be explored.
+There are things lost like native CSS matching with this approach.

 ## Client/Server